noooahhhh/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 This is Yucheng Fu.
 I am a third-year undergraduate student student in the School of Cyber Science and Engineering in Sichuan University.

 My research interests include AI security (Adversarial Attacks, Privacy in Machine Learning) and Secure Multi-party Computation, and I have had some project experience in thiese fields during my undergraduate years.

-I’m looking for summer research internship opportunity in Machine Learning security/privacy or Applied Cryptography to gain hands-on experience in these fields, and I am available to start working at any time.
+I’m looking for a summer research internship opportunity in Machine Learning security/privacy or Applied Cryptography to gain hands-on experience in these fields, and I am available to start working at any time.